whatisnuclear/website/thorium-myths.md

-* [Thorium as a Secure Nuclear Fuel Alternative by A. Canon Bryan]( http://ensec.org/index.php?option=com_content&amp;view=article&amp;id=187:thorium-as-a-secure-nuclear-fuel-alternative&amp;catid=94:0409content&amp;Itemid=342) This one hits every single misconception, almost in order.
+* [Thorium as a Secure Nuclear Fuel Alternative by A. Canon Bryan]( http://ensec.org/index.php?option=com_content&amp;view=article&amp;id=187:thorium-as-a-secure-nuclear-fuel-alternative&amp;catid=94:0409content&amp;Itemid=342) This one hits every single myth, almost in order.
 It <a href="https://www.reddit.com/r/todayilearned/comments/2dbh9c/til_experimental_thorium_nuclear_fission_isnt/">was posted on reddit TIL</a> and was making it to the front page.
 A link to this page was posted as a comment and made it to the top comment.
 The TIL mods then flagged the post as